 One fifth of the homes in the Ogilvie Ridge Development are intended to be accessible.

 These homes are specifically designed to accommodate mobility aids, such as wheelchairs, and can be adapted to meet a variety of accessibility needs.

 Thank you to everyone who participated in our Community Engagement Sessions on November 23 (in-person), November 24 (online) and January 17 (in-person).
 The adjacent picture is an example of one of the community-generated site concepts from the November 23 session.
 The feedback we receive at this stage will be recorded in a “What We Heard” report.

 HomeEd is looking forward to being part of the Ogilvie Ridge community!
 We understand that you may have lots of questions about us, the development proposal and the process from here.
 Our community engagement program is designed to help answer these questions.

-After the January 17 meeting, we will take what we have heard from the November and January meetings and use it to develop a site program.
+We will take what we have heard from the November and January meetings and use it to develop a site program.
 A follow-up community engagement session to be scheduled for early in 2023 will provide attendees the opportunity to see the updated proposal and share their feedback on the site program and development that they helped to shape.

 We look forward to meeting you soon!